Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 Although The Witness is mainly modeled after classic adventure games like Myst, its first-person perspective, challenging puzzles, and intriguing story remind us of Portal as well.

-In it, you play as a silent protagonist tasked with exploring a mysterious island divided into 11 regions, each with its own theme and puzzles to solve.
+In it, you play as a mute protagonist tasked with exploring an enigmatic island divided into 11 regions, each with its own theme and puzzles to solve.

-You take on puzzles room by room, unlocking new areas until eventually reaching the island’s peak, where the game’s most significant discovery awaits.
+You take on puzzles chamber by room, unlocking new areas until eventually reaching the island’s peak, where the game’s most crucial discovery awaits.

-While there’s no portal gun or dimension-traveling to speak of, The Witness’s logic-based puzzles are sure to trip you up and get your brain working overtime.
+While there’s no portal gun or dimension-traveling to speak of, The Witness’s logic-based puzzles are sure to trip you up and get your mind working vigorously.

 Biped